 - Location: 6005 El Camino Real, Atascadero, CA 93422

-- Amenities: Some rooms include access to the courtyard and/or large spa tubs, flat screen TV’s and free parking
+- Amenities: Some rooms include access to the courtyard and/or large spa tubs, flat-screen TV’s and free parking

 As mentioned above, the hotel was built in 1928 and opened in 1929 as a luxury hotel.
-It was ran this way until the 80’s when it fell into disrepair.
+It was running this way until the 80’s when it fell into disrepair.
 It was bought in 1999, renovated, and opened again 2004.

 I stayed in a room that opened to the courtyard, and it was a great home away from home.
-The rooms were historic looking with modern amenities, which gave them a nice ambiance.
+The rooms were historic-looking with modern amenities, which gave them a nice ambiance.